 Wine sales happen in many different ways (at least during non COVID-19 times), including in-person purchases for which motivation is difficult to track.
 Luckily, selling wine online is one way you can pretty efficiently track sales and effectiveness of your promotions on social media.
 If your winery has a Shopify page, or another ecommerce platform, you should be able to track not only general sales numbers, but also where those sales are coming from, including social media.

 Then you can start to assess: how much wine do we sell online due to Instagram posts?
 Do more of our paying customers come from Facebook?
 Is it worth our time to promote wine sales on Twitter?
+(Probably not, in most cases).
 Understanding how wine sales are driven from your specific social media presence will allow your winery to better prioritize social media efforts based on what you know is working, and what is not.

 Event Client Leads From Social Media

-And finally – the metric that for many wineries is associated with some of the highest revenue of all: leads for private events.
+And finally – a metric that for some wineries is associated with some of the highest revenue of all: leads for private events.
 While winemaking is the primary focus for many wineries, many also operate as private event venues.
-The revenue associated with event sales is significantly higher than that of your average wine sale, given that hosting events is more expensive than a case of wine.
-The potential pay-off for an event client lead driven from social media is therefore perhaps the most valuable social media metric to track of them all, for wineries that host events.
+The revenue associated with event sales can be significantly higher than that of a winery’s average wine sale, given that hosting events is more expensive than a case of wine.
+The potential pay-off for an event lead driven from social media is therefore perhaps one of the most valuable social media metric to track of them all, for wineries that host events.

 What do I mean by tracking leads?
 Well, how do you receive inquiries from potential event clients for your winery venue?
 Do you have a form on your website?
 Well, then you can track how many people not only follow you on social media, not only feel compelled to visit your website after seeing a social post about your weddings, not only buy wine from your website, but ALSO how many people fill out that inquiry form and enter your sales pipeline for private events.